Pantoprazole delayed-release tabletsPronunciation

 - Use pantoprazole delayed-release tablets with caution in the ELDERLY; they may be more sensitive to its effects, especially hip, wrist, and spine fractures.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using pantoprazole delayed-release tablets while you are pregnant.
-Pantoprazole delayed-release tablets is found in breast milk.
+Pantoprazole delayed-release tablets are found in breast milk.
 Do not breast-feed while taking pantoprazole delayed-release tablets.

 Possible side effects of pantoprazole delayed-release tablets: